Dominique Jean Larrey: Napoleonic Wars

-When Napoleon was sent to Elba, Larrey proposed to join him, but the former Emperor refused.
-At Waterloo in 1815 his courage under fire was noticed by the Duke of Wellington who ordered his soldiers not to fire in his direction so as to "give the brave man time to gather up the wounded" and saluted "the courage and devotion of an age that is no longer ours".
-Trying to escape to the French border, Larrey was taken prisoner by the Prussians who wanted to execute him on the spot.
-Larrey was recognized by one of the German surgeons, who pleaded for his life.
-Perhaps partly because he had saved the life of Blücher's son when he was wounded near Dresden and taken prisoner by the French, he was pardoned, invited to Blücher's dinner table as a guest and sent back to France with money and proper clothes.
+Larrey continued to serve faithfully throughout the campaigns of 1813 and 1814 and when Napoleon was sent to Elba, Larrey proposed to join him, but the former Emperor refused, not wishing to make Larrey share his own fate.
+He rallied to Napoleon in 1815 and at Waterloo his courage under fire was noticed by the Duke of Wellington who ordered his soldiers not to fire in his direction so as to "give the brave man time to gather up the wounded" and saluted "the courage and devotion of an age that is no longer ours".
+Larrey was wounded and knocked unconscious at the end of the battle.
+He attempted to escape to the French border once he had regained consciousness but was taken prisoner by the Prussians who bandaged his wound but wanted to execute him on the spot.
+Larrey was recognized by one of the German surgeons who had attended a lecture he gave years earlier in Berlin and pleaded for his life.
+Larrey was first sent to General Bülow who improved his condition by giving him new clothes and untying his hands, and then sent him on to Field Marshal Blücher.
+Larrey had previously saved the life of Blücher's son when he was wounded near Dresden and taken prisoner by the French.
+Blücher treated him with respect and sent word to his wife that Larrey was alive, as the French had initially thought he had been killed on the field of Waterloo.
+Larrey was pardoned, invited to Blücher's dinner table as an honored guest and sent back to France with money and proper clothes.
+Napoleon died in exile on May 5, 1821 and in his will, the Emperor left Larrey the sum of 100,000 francs and described him as "the most virtuous man I ever knew".